HealthyGamer/UnitTesting/03 Stubs.md

 For this example, we are going to connect to a database and read user data from it.
 The simplest implementation is to handle all the database code in our `GetData.cs` class.
 I'm going to use the `Microsoft.Data.Sqlite`, which is an implementation of the standard .NET library specifically for interacting with SQLite.

-In the example code, we are creating a connection to our DB, reading a user based on the ID we passed in and then printing the results to the console.
+In the example code, we are creating a connection to our DB, reading a user based on the ID we passed in and then checking if the name is "Bob".
+If it is, we replace it with panda because my friend Bob is a jerk and doesn't deserve to be in my database.

 ```CSharp
 public class GetData